-During the years ended June 30, 2013 and 2012, the Foundation received operating grants from the CDC totaling \$1,250,000 for each year.
+During the years ended June 30, 2014 and 2013, the Foundation received operating grants from the CDC totaling \$1,250,000 for each year.

-NOTE M - CONTRIBUTED SERVICES
+NOTE M - CONTRIBUTED SERVICES AND EQUIPMENT

-Contributed services totaling approximately \$210,000 and \$500,000, respectively in both 2013 and 2012 relate to services performed by individuals loaned to the Foundation by the CDC for specific management and consulting expertise.
+Contributed services totaling approximately \$235,000 and \$210,000, at June 30, 2014 and 2013, respectively, relate to services performed by individuals loaned to the Foundation by the CDC for specific management and consulting expertise.
 These services were performed by individuals with specialized skills and the Foundation would have paid individuals to perform the same tasks if the services had not been contributed.

-The Foundation received donated equipment with fair market values of approximately \$297,000 and \$103,000 for the years ended June 30, 2013 and 2012, respectively, which was given to another organization for use in one of the projects the Foundation is involved in.
+The Foundation received donated equipment with fair market values of approximately \$297,000 for the year ended June 30, 2013, which was given to another organization for use in one of the projects the Foundation is involved in.
 Since this equipment was passed on to another organization, it is reflected in the accompanying statements of activities as both contribution revenue and an expense.